camunda/camunda-docs/docs/components/modeler/web-modeler/process-application-pipeline.md

 import DeployProcessApplicationDiagramImg from './img/process-applications/diagram-process-application-pipeline.png' import DeployStagesImg from './img/process-applications/define-stages.png'

-You can use the provided Web Modeler development pipeline to quickly develop and progress low-risk process application releases through the stages of a standard development life cycle.
+You can use the Web Modeler development pipeline to quickly develop and progress low-risk process application releases through the stages of a standard development life cycle.

 <p><img src={DeployProcessApplicationDiagramImg} alt="Process application file list" /></p>